Airport Collaborative Decision Making (A-CDM) Controller Guide¶

 Non-slotted/Overload Events¶

-When the aircraft calls ready for start, GMP will left click the TOBT to generate the A-CDM system times.
+When the aircraft calls ready for start, GMP (or Planner when rostered) will left click the TOBT column to generate the A-CDM system times.
 If the TSAT is within +/-5 minutes (dark green), the aircraft can be passed to GMC for start up.

 If the TSAT is not within +/- 5 minutes (light green), advise the aircraft of the TSAT and advise them to hold position.